Lan Qin (Liang dynasty)

 Lan Qin (died 544), courtesy name Xiuming, was a military general of the Liang dynasty during the Northern and Southern dynasties period.
 He was one of the generals under Emperor Wu of Liang who participated in the expeditions during the widespread unrest in the Northern Wei.
 He was most known for his expedition of 535, during which he captured the Hanzhong region from the Western Wei and forced Yuwen Tai into suing for peace.
-His renown was equal to that of his peer, Chen Qingzhi, but he was poisoned in the end by a member of the imperial family who envied his position as the Inspector of Guang province.
+His renown was equal to that of his peer, Chen Qingzhi, but he was poisoned in the end by a member of the imperial family who envied his position as the Inspector of Guang province (including modern Guangdong, Hong Kong and Northern Guangxi).

 Background

 Lan Qin and his family were initially from Zhongchang County (中昌; in present-day Daming County, Hebei), Wei Commandery in the Northern Wei.
 According to the Book of Liang, he was born in 502, but the History of the Southern Dynasties indicate that he may have been born earlier.
 At the end of the Liu Song dynasty, he and his father, Lan Ziyun (蘭子雲), moved to the Northern Wei city of Luoyang, where they often swindled camels for a living.
 Later, the two went to join the southern dynasties, and during the Tianjian era (502–519) under Emperor Wu of Liang, Lan Ziyun distinguished himself in the military and rose to the rank of Inspector of Ji province.

 Lan Qin was described as quick-witted and decisive from a young age.
 The History of the Southern Dynasties also states that he was remarkably agile, claiming that he can walk up to 200 li a day.
 He followed his father on one of his northern expeditions and performed with merit, earning him the office of General of the Guards.